pgRouting/pgrouting/doc/bdDijkstra/bdDijkstra-family.rst

 .. description start

 - Process is done only on edges with positive costs.

+  - A negative value on a cost column is interpreted as the edge does not exist.

 - Values are returned when there is a path.
+- When there is no path:

-- When the starting vertex and ending vertex are the same, there is no path.
+  - When the starting vertex and ending vertex are the same.

-  - The `agg_cost` the non included values `(v, v)` is `0`
+    - The **aggregate cost** of the non included values :math:`(v, v)` is :math:`0`

   - When the starting vertex and ending vertex are the different and there is no path:

-  - The `agg_cost` the non included values `(u, v)` is :math:`\infty`
+    - The **aggregate cost** the non included values :math:`(u, v)` is :math:`\infty`

+- For optimization purposes, any duplicated value in the starting vertices or on the ending vertices are ignored.
 - Running time (worse case scenario): :math:`O((V \log V + E))`
-- For large graphs where there is a path bewtween the starting vertex and ending vertex:
+- For large graphs where there is a path bewtween the starting vertex and ending
+  vertex:

   - It is expected to terminate faster than pgr_dijkstra